telerik/blazor-docs/components/textarea/overview.md

 ## Events

-The Blazor TextArea generates events that you can handle and further customize its behavior.
+The Blazor TextArea fires blur and value change events for further customizing its behavior.
 [Read more about the Blazor TextArea events]({%slug textarea-events%}).

-## Parameters
+## TextArea Parameters

-The Blazor TextArea provides various parameters that allow you to configure the component:
+The Blazor TextArea provides various parameters to configure the component:

 <style>
     article style + table {